open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecautoscalermetricsindexpodsmetricselector">selector</a></b></td>
         <td>object</td>
         <td>
-          selector is the string-encoded form of a standard kubernetes label selector for the given metric Whe<br/>
+          selector is the string-encoded form of a standard kubernetes label selector for the given metric When set, it is passed as an additional parameter to the metrics server for more specific metrics scopi<br/>
         </td>
         <td>false</td>
       </tr></tbody>